homeisfar/mbs-server/README.md

 #### What is this?
-Dissatisfied with my Python HTTP server, I've decided to write a much better one in C. This server has more features:
+Dissatisfied with my [Python HTTP server](https://github.com/homeisfar/webserver), I've decided to write a much better one in C. This server has/will have more features:
 - Written in C
 - Support persistent TCP connections
 - Support multiple connections (single-threaded)